-Indigenous leaders 'losing faith' in environmental protection amid budget cuts | CBC News
+Indigenous leaders 'losing faith' in environmental protection amid oilsands monitoring budget cuts | CBC News

 "We rely on [wildlife] for food, for medicines, for spiritual sustenance," he said.
 "Slowly but surely, the oilsands pollution is killing our people."

-Zoe Guile, conservation co-ordinator with Canadian Parks and Wilderness Society Northwest Territories Chapter, said the cuts to studies into the health of fish and other aquatic life could have serious impacts for people like Cheezie and his members that rely on those waters.
+Zoe Guile, conservation co-ordinator with Canadian Parks and Wilderness Society Northwest Territories Chapter, said the cuts to studies into the health of fish and other aquatic life could have serious impacts for people like Cheezie and others who rely on those waters.

-"If these insects and animals living in this water are ... experiencing health issues, then that's just a really big red flag that that water isn't safe for people anymore," she said.
+"If these insects and animals living in this water are ... experiencing health issues, then that's just a really big red flag that that water isn't safe for people anymore," Guile said.

 Environmental monitoring identifies crises in the early stages, making it easier for scientists to mitigate any damages that might happen, she said.
 Consistent data collection also helps researchers figure out when certain environmental changes started to happen.

-"I think the federal government has a fiduciary responsibility to us and it has abandoned that," Cheezie said.
-"To say it's because of COVID[-19] concerns ... is a real sham — it's absurd."

-Cameron MacDonald, president of the Fort Chipewyan Métis, told CBC it could be a good idea to host a meeting with Indigenous groups in northern Alberta and N.W.T. to figure out how to best lobby the government as a collective voice.
+Cameron MacDonald, president of the Fort Chipewyan Métis, told CBC it might be a good idea to host a meeting with Indigenous groups in northern Alberta and N.W.T. to figure out how to best lobby the government as a collective voice.

 "Something's got to be done, because it's our air, it's our water that's being affected," he said.